-- Minimum eligibility 25% - Offer size minimum of 10% - Last 52 week voluntary acquisition by self & PAC cannot make a voluntary offer - Cannot acquire shares from open market during offer period - Cannot acquire shares for 6 months post offer period except through another voluntary offer - Regulation 7 specifies the requirements of offer size - At least 26% of total shares as of 10th day of PA (including shares to be acquired through PA) - If shareholding would exceed the maximum limit, undertaking to bring it down within time given under the Securities Contracts (Regulations) Act, 1956.
+- Minimum eligibility 25% - Offer size minimum of 10% - Last 52 week voluntary acquisition by self & PAC cannot make a voluntary offer - · Cannot acquire shares from open market during offer period - Cannot acquire shares for 6 months post offer period except through another voluntary offer - Regulation 7 specifies the requirements of offer size - At least 26% of total shares as of 10th day of PA (including shares to be acquired through PA) - If shareholding would exceed the maximum limit, undertaking to bring it down within time given under the Securities Contracts (Regulations) Act, 1956. - Such person who has exceeded the maximum limit, cannot make a voluntary delisting offer for a period of 12 months post offer period.